-Of course, that’s the worst-case scenario, but besides helping you to prevent it, we also want to help you other negative consequences of misunderstanding between you and your team members.
+Of course, that’s the worst-case scenario, but besides helping you to prevent it, we also want to help you with other negative consequences of misunderstanding between you and your tech partner.

-The three most important among them were mentioned above, but let’s talk about them and other implications more widely and clearly.
+The two most important among them were mentioned above, but let’s talk about them and other implications more widely and clearly.

 Let’s say that you want to develop some new features for your application.
 Talking to developers is crucial in work estimation, which is critical in planning a budget.
 If you do it poorly, don’t be surprised if it will turn out – during the ongoing project – that the budget was exceeded and you have to face the consequences.

-It can lead to money loss, time delay or even laying somebody off.
+It can lead to money loss, time delay or even cancelling the project.

 If the available budget is lower than originally planned, it could (and probably will) cause a time delay.
 “Suddenly” you notice that the dev team will need more time (and of course money) to finish the project.
 And now all you can do is estimate losses and launch a recovery plan.
 Nobody likes it, and everybody tries to avoid this situation.